proudbird/cubismo/README.md

 # cubismo

-## Backend framework for rapid development of business applications, based on microservides philosofy
+## Backend framework for rapid development of business applications, based on microservices philosofy

 ### I believe that someday it will be ready for wide using, but now it is in develop progress...